KQM-git/TCL/docs/evidence/combat-mechanics/enemy-mechanics/enemy-attributes.md

 [YouTube video](https://www.youtube.com/watch?v=ElFNtz8QrnU) \(Tested with a lvl 21 Razor with and without 2-Piece lavawalkers set\)

 4\) The damage from monster Skill effects can be shielded.
-This also means that while the damage can be shielded, damage reduction skills that normally reduce the amount of shield damage taken will not apply.
+This also means that while the damage can be shielded, damage reduction Skills that normally reduce the amount of shield damage taken will not apply.

 [YouTube video](https://www.youtube.com/watch?v=d9THhkkdFwY)